 What Kind of Dog Is Hooch?
 The Surprising Answer

-Hooch made an initial appearance in the blockbuster hit, “Turner and Hooch,” in 1989.
+Hooch initially appeared in the blockbuster hit, “Turner and Hooch,” in 1989.
 In the movie, Turner (played by Tom Hanks) must take in Hooch after the dog’s owner, Turner’s partner, gets murdered.
-Turner isn’t too fond of the pooch at first, but as time goes on, the two start to bond.
+Turner isn’t too fond of the puppy at first, but as time passes, the two bond.
 Sadly, Hooch ends up dying, but not before leaving behind a pack of puppies for Turner to care for—and one of those puppies seems to act just like Hooch!
 So, what kind of dog is he?
 Well, Hooch happens to be a Dogue De Bordeaux!

 Hooch Is a Dogue De Bordeaux